Pillars of Eternity: Reception

-Pillars of Eternity was met with positive reviews upon its release; it is listed on Metacritic with a score of 89/100, indicating "generally favorable reviews" according to the site.
+Pillars of Eternity received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 The Escapist wrote that while it caters to a nostalgic fan base, it is an "excellent" role-playing game on its own merit, and also said that it is the best isometric role-playing game to come out "in years".
 PC Gamer said that Obsidian made their best game thus far with Pillars of Eternity, and wrote that it is a worthy successor to the games it was inspired by.
 IGN praised the game, saying that it is a representation of what is good about old school role-playing games.
 Digital Spy lauded Pillars of Eternity, writing that it is a "masterclass in role-playing game development."

 Game Revolution said that Pillars of Eternity's combat is "deep and engaging"; similarly, Metro wrote that the combat is "highly complex".
 GameSpot said that the combat is the game's best component, and gave praise to the battle music.
 Gameplanet praised the game for its strategic combat and level-based progression.
 Game Informer noted the combat's customizability in the game, including the ability to change the difficulty and set options for auto-pausing.
 However, the review criticized the pathfinding in the game.